Skip to main content

 Select the finished product

 Choose the item from your Inventory catalogue that this BOM will produce.
+This is the output item that gets added to stock when production completes.

 3